Easdale: History

+In the 7th century the Cenél Loairn kindred controlled what is today known as Lorn in the kingdom of Dalriada.
+It has been suggested that nearby Seil may be the Innisibsolian referred to in the Chronicle of the Kings of Alba, which records a victory of the Scots over a Viking force during the time of Donald II in the 9th century.
+However, it is likely that Easdale would have become part of the Norse Kingdom of the Isles either at this time or shortly thereafter.
+Following the 1266 Treaty of Perth the Hebrides were returned to Scottish control and eventually the island became part of the Netherlorn estates of the Breadalbane family (a branch of Clan Campbell).

+Slate mining

+Easdale slate had been used in major construction projects in Scotland in the 12th and 13th centuries.
+Another early mention of slate mining in the vicinity also appears in Dean Monro's Description in which he wrote of "Ellan Slait, quhairin their is abundance of skailzie to be wyn".

-Once a centre of the British slate industry, Easdale had a community of more than 500 working as many as seven quarries, some of which extended to 90 m below sea level.
+Production was significantly increased by John Campbell the 1st Earl of Breadalbane following the Jacobite rising of 1689.
+By the time of the 1772 visit to the area by Thomas Pennant the island was producing 2.5 million slates per annum.
+Easdale had thus become a centre of the British slate industry, with a community of more than 500 working as many as seven quarries, some of which extended to 90 m below sea level.
 Easdale slate helped to build major cities of the British Empire and can still be seen on rooftops as far afield as Melbourne, Nova Scotia, Dunedin and Dublin.
-The great storm of 1850 flooded most of the quarries.
-Lacking any means of pumping the water away, the slate industry on the island more or less came to an abrupt end.
-The last slate was cut in the 1950s and the once active quarries are little more than still pools which provide a safe haven for a wide variety of flora and bird life.
+The great storm of 1850 flooded the majority of the quarries and, as the islanders were unable to extract the floodwater, most were abandoned.
+The last slate was cut in the 1950s and the once active quarries are now still pools which provide a safe haven for a wide variety of flora and bird life.

-Nearby the former island Eilean-a-beithich once stood in the Easdale Sound between Easdale and Seil; however, it was quarried to a depth of 75 m below sea level leaving only the outer rim of the island.
-This was eventually swept away by the sea and little visible sign of the island now remains.
+Nearby the former island Eilean-a-beithich once stood in the Easdale Sound between Easdale and Seil.
+It was quarried to a depth of 75 m below sea level leaving only the outer rim of the island.
+This was breached by the sea in 1881 and little visible sign of the island now remains.